Wolox/tech-guides/frontend/docs/style-guide.md

 # Indentation

-For all of our code we use 2 spaces of indentation.
-You can set it as default in your text editor settings to use tab instead with 2 spaces.
+We use 2 space indentation in all our files.
+Set your text editor to use spaces instead of tabs for indentation and set the indentation size to 2.

 # CSS/SASS